Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-4-1.md

 * WebView apps are harder to scale due to stricter moderation.
 * Change package name, app icon, title, and signature (keystore) when cloning.
 * PWA setups are the easiest to clone, just duplicate the landing page and domain.

-pro tip

-To reach consistent results above $1,000 profit per day, you need real infrastructure:

-* Multiple domains, preferably routed through Cloudflare or your own DNS
-* A robust tracker with link replacement and split-testing (Keitaro, RedTrack, etc.)
-* A dedicated testing budget of at least three times the CPA payout per bundle.
-If your payout is $300, allocate up to $900 for testing.

 ## Why Testing Is Always Important